danielAlCast/Stori-QA-Automation-Challenge/README.md

 Once, you have already installed Selenium you can run the script,

-First go to the PythoSelenium folder with:
+First go to the PythonSelenium folder with:

 `cd pythonSelenium`